jliljebl/flowblade/flowblade-trunk/docs/codeoverview/CodebaseOverview.md

   * **Functional modules** import all modules required achieve their designed function
   * **Leaf Modules** only import *external* modules (which offer clear defined interface and do not make the code base structurally more complex)

-**The goal of the design is to have the maximum amount of code in the Leaf Modules** and to have as little as possible interdependence between Functional Modules.
+**The goal of the design is to have the maximum amount of code in the Leaf Modules** and to have as little as possible interdependence between *Functional Modules*.

 **Each new clearly defined functionality should be added by creating a new module** and connecting it in root modules to GUI callbacks and  into existing main paths in the application and importing the necessery *Leaf Modules*.